-There will be two in-class midterms and one final exam.
+There will be two evening midterms and one final exam.
 Exams will be closed book and closed notes, but calculators may be allowed.
 Some formulas and tables may be provided.
 The exam dates will be announced in class and posted on the course website.
 Once determined, exam dates are fixed and cannot be changed.
 Exams cannot be taken early and no make-up exams will be provided so plan your academic and business trips accordingly.
 A midterm may only be missed due to a well-documented university accepted excuse.
 In these cases, the final exam will substitute the missed exam.
-The following are the tentative exam dates:

-Midterm 1 Thursday, June 30 Midterm 2 Thursday, July 21 Final Exam August 3-5 (TBD) Midterm exams will cover the material from lecture, reading, and homework through the class two periods before the exam.
+Midterm exams will cover the material from lecture, reading, and homeowork through the class two periods before the exam.
 The final exam will be cumulative.
+Each exam will typically contain four work-out problems.
 The exam material will be discussed in class prior to the exam.
-Midterm review sessions will be held in class the day prior to the exam.
-A final exam review session will be held on the last day of class.
+Review sessions will be held in class the day of the exam.